edschultz21/AutoTextApp/AutoTextApp/Readme.txt

     and for direction words, that should probably come from Provider where you pass in direction and maybe magnitude and it gives you word to use..

+Yet more comments from Andrei:
+    AutoTextHandlers - split into IDataProvider and IDefinitionProvider GetFragment - ONLY generates a string (no logic) Everything an element needs to know should be known at construction

+    DataFragment - ONLY needs metric direction. yet passed everything Hence, only need to keep ONE template (for normal flat) VariableFragment - pass variable fragment(?) so it does not need to know how to get constructed (???)

+    Even for macro processing a good assumption to work from, is, say you wanted to change a format, or support multiple formats for macros.

+    Well, these classes would be responsible for assembling the fragments.
+    ​or building fragments themselves, not verifying that user passed some valid configuration.
+    ​When you have to use helper methods to create unit tests, thats integration tests (smile) that was something ive read that really stuck in my head.

+    Like that shouold be done using something like MetricFragmentBuilder ​which would be responsible for 1) verifying config 2) building metricfragments.
+    Then we could assume that metricfragment would always be valid.